 Firefox would not be Firefox if there would not be an option to play around with different content process values.

-While Firefox will ship with one content process initially, nothing is keeping users from increasing that limit to use more than one content process.
+Nothing is keeping users from increasing that limit to use more than one content process.

 Firefox runs as many content processes as you see listed there, provided that multi-process use is enabled in the browser.